What are Confluence's roles?

 Learn about Confluence's default roles and how to define custom roles.

-Copy a space's permissions roles
+Copy a space's user access settings

 Reuse permissions from an existing space and copy them into a new or existing space.